Psychtoolbox-3/psychtoolbox-3.github.com/docs/ConfirmInfo.md

 Purpose: Create simple dialog box asking user to verify receipt of information.

-On Octave, Matlab in non-GUI mode, or Matlab version R2014b (8.4) or later,
+On Octave, or Matlab in non-GUI mode,
 this will just print 'TheQuestion' to the command window and wait for a key
 press for confirmation.
 Older Matlab versions present a GUI dialog box.